kevbuh/froog/README.md

 ```

 # Bounties
 THERES LOT OF STUFF TO WORK ON!

-VISIT THE BOUNTY SHOP <a href="https://github.com/kevbuh/froog/blob/main/docs/bounties.md">HERE</a>
+VISIT THE <a href="https://github.com/kevbuh/froog/blob/main/docs/bounties.md">BOUNTY SHOP</a>

-# Contributing
 Pull requests will be merged if they:
 * increase simplicity
+* increase functionality
 * increase efficiency
-* increase functionality

 more info on <a href="https://github.com/kevbuh/froog/blob/main/docs/contributing.md">contributing</a>